wethod/learning-center-staging/content/alerts/index.md

 ### Project Probability / Budget

-This alert is shown to the project manager who have created orders not sent yet.
+This alert is shown if you're manager of a project with probability greater than 50% but with budget in draft or missing.<span style="font-size: 1rem;">&nbsp;</span>

 ### Planning or Timesheet but Probability < 90%